 Prospects are busy

 We operate with the assumption that all the prospects that we call are busy, especially when calling B2B.
-We do not want this to make you insecure about calling or communicate in a very cautious way.
+We do not want this to make you insecure about calling or make you communicate in a very cautious way.
 But more so to use this as a key detail as to what to say (and not say) when you get a prospect on the phone.

 Prospect’s get a lot of sales calls

-This is an important thing to be aware of as it impacts how prospects feel and react when they answer your call and this could or should impact what you say in your telemarketing script.
+This is an important thing to be aware of as it impacts how prospects feel and react when they answer your call and this should impact what you say in your telemarketing script.

 Prospect’s are guarded

 When you combine the fact that prospects are extremely busy and they also get a lot of sales calls from salespeople trying to take some of their time, they are likely to answer your call and be fairly guarded in terms of how they receive you.
 This can lead to objections and resistance and your telemarketing script should help you to be prepared for this.

 You have a lot of information to share

 On a telemarketing phone call, we believe you only have 2 to 5 minutes to work with.
-And that is a challenge because you likely have a ton of information that you want to share with them so figuring out where to start or what information to share can be difficult.
+And that is a challenge because you likely have a ton of information that you want to share so figuring out where to start or what information to share can be difficult.

 Prospect’s are likely not in “buying” mode

 To time it just right where you call a prospect at the exact time that they need what you sell is extremely difficult.
-As a result, in most cases when you get a prospect on the phone, they are likely to not be in “buying” mode for what you sell and this can definitely be a challenge you.
+As a result, in most cases when you get a prospect on the phone, they are likely to not be in “buying” mode for what you sell and this can definitely be a challenge for you.